JDP-Security/security-research-papers/2026-05-12-langchain-orchestration-poisoning-disclosure.md

 # prompt.save(str(safe_path))
 ```

-#### **3.2 Infrastructure Hardening (Defense-in-Depth)**
+#### **3.2 Infrastructure Hardening (Defense‑in‑Depth)**
 To systematically prevent this class of vulnerability, enforce **Filesystem Least Privilege**.
 The "Confused Deputy" vector relies on the application having write permissions to its own source code.

-* **Immutable Runtimes:** Ensure the Python `site-packages` directory is owned by `root`, and the executing application user (e.g., `www-data`, `app-user`) is restricted to **Read-Only** access.
+* **Immutable Runtimes:** Ensure the Python `site-packages` directory is owned by `root`, and the executing application user (e.g., `www-data`, `app-user`) is restricted to **Read‑Only** access.
 This neutralizes the vector by removing the underlying OS permissions required to modify the framework.
-* **Symlink-Aware Extraction:** When processing user-provided archives (ZIP/TAR), mandate the use of `filter='data'` (introduced in Python 3.12) or an equivalent mechanism to safely discard symbolic links during the extraction process.
+* **Symlink‑Aware Extraction:** When processing user‑provided archives (ZIP/TAR), mandate the use of `filter='data'` (introduced in Python 3.12) or an equivalent mechanism to safely discard symbolic links during the extraction process.
 * **Mandatory Access Control (MAC):** Implement an AppArmor or SELinux profile that explicitly denies the application process from writing to any directory containing `.py` files.

 ---